 Nas’s recently released album King’s Disease marked his fourteenth project to debut in the top ten.
-A testament to his longevity and greatness with a career that has nearly spanned thirty years since his debut on Main Source’s 1992 “Live at the Barbeque.”
-Production-wise King’s Disease was spearheaded by Hit-Boy, who has had an illustrious career in his outright.
-The most talked-about track on the album was “Full Circle,” which reunited the original lineup of The Firm since “Affirmative Action” from Nas’s 1996 album It Was Written.
+A testament to his longevity and greatness with a career that has nearly spanned thirty years since his debut on Main Source’s 1992 “Live at the Barbeque”.
+Production wise King’s Disease was spearheaded by Hit-Boy, who in his outright has had an illustrious career.
+The most talked about track on the album was “Full Circle” which reunited the original lineup of The Firm since “Affirmative Action” from Nas’s 1996 album It Was Written.

 Main Source – Live at the Barbeque feat.
 Nas

 Nas – Full Circle feat.
-The Firm, AZ, Cormega & Foxy Brown
+AZ, Cormega & Foxy Brown

-The track showcased that Nas, along with AZ, Cormega, and Foxy Brown, can put out music at a high level as a collective unit.
-Making people wonder if the original lineup of The Firm had been intact what that project would have been.
+The track showcased that Nas along with AZ, Cormega, and Foxy Brown together can put out music held in a high regarding.
+Making people wonder if the original lineup of The Firm had been intact what that project would of looked like.
 The song itself and the way it came about is remarkable.
-During his promo run, Nas touched on his relationships with the members of the group and the 1997 self-titled album falling short of expectations.
+Nas during his promo run touched on his relationships with the members of the group and the 1997 self-titled album falling short of expectations.

 Nas had become friends with Cormega at an early age, growing up in Queensbridge.
-Cormega started building a name for himself appearing on tracks with fellow Queensbridge artists such as Blaq Poet from PHD and Hot Day back in 1991.
-He was being groomed for a record deal first but landed in jail.
-Nas’s track “One Love,” which served as letters to his imprisoned friends, shouted out Cormega.
+Cormega started building a name for himself appearing on tracks with fellow Queensbridge artists such as Blaq Poet and Hot Day back in 1991.
+He was being groomed for a record deal first but was then incarcerated.
+Nas’s track “One Love” which served as letters to his incarcerated friends, shouted out Cormega.
 “What up with Cormega?
 Did you see him?
 Are y’all together”.
 The song was from Nas’s 1994 debut Illmatic and kept Cormega’s name out in the streets.

 Hot Day – Going Straight Up feat.
-Arkim, Cormega & Shahid
+Arkim, Blaq Poet & Cormega

 Nas – One Love

 The other future member of the firm that was associated with Nas’s Illmatic album was AZ.
-He appeared on the intro named “The Genesis” and the track “Life’s a B*tch.”
-He had initially gone to show support for Nas but organically ended up on the album.
-Based on his appearance on Illmatic, AZ landed his own record deal.
-He put out Doe or Die, which became a classic in its own right with Nas featured on “Mo Money, Mo Murder.”
+He appeared on the intro named “The Genesis” and the track “Life’s a B*tch”.
+He had initially went to show support for Nas but organically ended up on the album.
+Based off his appearance on what many helm one of the best hip-hip albums of all-time AZ landed his own record deal.
+He put out Doe or Die which became a classic in its own right with Nas featured on “Mo Money, Mo Murder”.